Music for the People (The Enemy album): Background and recording

 Following a short break, the trio spent the majority of autumn 2008 recording in rural Wales at Monnow Valley Studio in South Wales with producer Jim Anderson and Mike Crossey.
 Whilst the plan was to capitalise on the buzz from their debut, the band didn't rush the sessions.
 "We totally took our time," Clarke stated.

 In early 2009, The Enemy completed the recording of the album.
-On their official MySpace blog, the band described the album as a "big step forward", deciding to "go back to basics with the recording and do it all on tape rather than computers which is how the vast majority of modern records are made, and as a result it sounds huge, like a proper old school rock record".
+On their official Myspace blog, the band described the album as a "big step forward", deciding to "go back to basics with the recording and do it all on tape rather than computers which is how the vast majority of modern records are made, and as a result it sounds huge, like a proper old school rock record".
 They also described the album as having a more "raw and punkier sound", whilst Clarke noted that, although he was aiming to address various issues with the album's lyrics, the band took a less organised approach in writing them;

+Release

 The lead single, "No Time For Tears", was debuted on BBC Radio 1 on 17 February 2009, including an interview with the band discussing tour dates and their "new sound".
 The single was officially released on 13 April, with the album following a fortnight later on 27 April.
 As part of the promotion for the album, the band played a number of gigs in small, intimate venues throughout February 2009, in Lincoln, York, Dundee, Wakefield, Tunbridge Wells and Corby.
+The song entered the UK Singles Chart at number 16 on 19 April 2009, marking the band's fourth UK top 20 single, selling 12,606 units in its first week.

 The video for the second single, "Sing When You're in Love", was debuted on T4 on 9 May 2009, and released on 22 June.

 The third single, "Be Somebody", was used as theme music for FIFA 10 by EA Sports and in ITV's FA Cup football coverage.
 It is played pre-match at the Ricoh Arena by Coventry City.